SyncfusionExamples/ej2-aspcore-file-provider/README.md

 - Read      - Read the files from the local file storage.
 - Details   - Gets a file's metadata which consists of Type, Size, Location and Modified date.
 - Download  - Download the selected file or folder
 - Upload    - Upload's the file.
-It accepts uploaded media with the following characteristics:
+It accepts uploaded media with the following characteristics: <br />
-                - Maximum file size:  30MB
+                - Maximum file size:  30MB <br />
-                - Accepted Media MIME types: */*
+                - Accepted Media MIME types: */* <br />
 - Create    - Create a new folder.
 - Delete    - Delete a folder or file.
 - Copy      - Copies the contents of the file from the target location .